-People Across The Nation Travel To Centerton To Compete In World Championship Squirrel Cook Off
+7th Annual World Championship Squirrel Cookoff Set For The Weekend

 Joe Wilson started this event 7 years ago and he told 5News, it all started with a little lie.

-''I kinda lied about a squirrel cook-off, and whenever they said they actually wanted to see it, we had to throw one together,'' said Wilson.
+''I kinda lied about a squirrel cookoff, and whenever they said they actually wanted to see it, we had to throw one together,'' said Wilson.

 That was 7 years ago, now people travel from across the nation to the annual World Championship Squirrel Cookoff.